Siorapaluk: Geography

-Siorapaluk is located in the northern shore of the Siorapaluup Kangerlua (Robertson Fjord).
+Climate

 Hunting

 There is good hunting in the area of the settlement, and the cliffs around it function as breeding grounds for dovekie (UK English: little auk) (Alle alle) and the thick-billed murre (UK English: Brünnich's guillemot) (Uria lomvia).
 There are many Arctic foxes and Arctic hares in the area and an abundance of seals and walruses which are hunted.

 Infrastructure

 Siorapaluk has an electrical power plant, direct satellite radio and TV-broadcasting, a well stocked store and telephone service.
 The settlement's school is combined with its church and a small public library.
 Although there are no resident medical facilities, the settlement is visited regularly by a physician and a dentist.

 Transport

-Air Greenland operates settlement flights to Qaanaaq Airport and to Savissivik Heliport via Thule Air Base.
+Air Greenland operates settlement flights to Qaanaaq Airport and to Savissivik Heliport via Pituffik Space Base.
 The distance to Qaanaaq is 45 km.
 The twice-weekly flights are subsidized by the Government of Greenland.
 Transfers at the airbase are subject to access restrictions by the Danish Foreign Ministry.